 East and west-facing windows offer decent indirect light for fittonia plants.

 They do like bright indirect light, but they also need a little shade too.

 Consider if the lighting your plant is getting has some shade before you move it to another area with better lighting.
 It may just need a break from sunlight.

 Like all houseplants, especially the juicy ones like the nerve plant, pests are attracted to them.
 In most cases, the damage is visible before the insect population is big enough to notice.

-Most of the insects prone to causing leaf curl and discoloration of fittonia plants are aphids, mites, and mealybugs.
-Each of them tries to hide on the underside of leaves.
+Most insects prone to causing leaf curl and discoloration of fittonia plants are aphids, mites, and mealybugs.
+Each of them tries to hide on the underside of the leaves.

 Whenever you see your fittonia behaving oddly, it’s always a good idea to check the underside of leaves to see if they are being eaten.
 The more insects feed, the more malnourished your plant will look.

-Most houseplant pests are easy to get rid of, either by picking off the ones you can, and by hosing the leaves to get rid of pests, larvae, and eggs.
+Most houseplant pests are easy to get rid of, either by picking off the ones you can or by hosing the leaves to eliminate pests, larvae, and eggs.

 A spray of neem oil is helpful too.

 Nerve plants are not toxic to pets.
 They are also not poisonous to humans.